 The record date for the exchange offer is May 31, 2002.
-Only registered holders of outstanding senior secured notes on the record date may participate in the exchange offer.
+Only registered holders of outstanding senior secured notes on the record date will receive materials relating to the exchange offer.

 Expiration Date.....

 The exchange offer will expire at 5:00 p.m., New York City time, on July 1, 2002, or such later date and time to which we extend it.